hendersonreed/hendersonreed.github.io/src/pages/sudo/ccn.md

 ## Creative Coding Night

 - what: making fun/weird stuff with computers
 - when: every other Thursday evening from 6pm to 9pm.
-My [events calendar](/pages/events/) will be up-to-date with any cancellations.
+The [SUDO calendar](/pages/sudo/) will be up-to-date with any cancellations.
 - where: [CTRL-H](https://maps.app.goo.gl/XybNhEVSgdHGmWg46)

 ### details: